septentrio-gnss/septentrio_gnss_driver/README.md

   - These Steps should be followed to configure the receiver in INS integration mode:
     - Specify the `receiver_type:INS`
     - Specify the orientation of the IMU sensor with respect to your vehicle, using the `imu_orientation` parameter
     - Specify the antenna lever arm in the vehicle reference frame.
-This is the vector starting from the IMU reference point to the ARP of the main GNSS antenna This can be done by `ins_poi_of_interest` parameter
+This is the vector starting from the IMU reference point to the ARP of the main GNSS antenna This can be done by `ins_ant_lever_arm` parameter
     - If the point of interest is not the IMU, the vector between the IMU and the point of interest can be provided with the `ins_point_of_interest` parameter
     - Make sure that the INS/GNSS integration filter is enabled :`ins_output_type`